IFRS 3 Business Combinations provides guidance on the accounting treatment on the acquisition of a business.

 The IASB issued a proposed new standard on Insurance Contracts in July 2010.
 A revised exposure draft was issued in June 2013.
 When this standard is finalised, IFRS 3 will be amended to clarify that an acquirer shall measure a portfolio of insurance and reinsurance contracts acquired in the business combination in accordance with the new standard.

 ED/2010/9 Leases was issued in August 2010.
-The revised ED/2013/6 Leases was issued in May 2013 and a final standard is expected in the second half of 2015.
+The revised ED/2013/6 Leases was issued in May 2013 and a final standard is expected in the first quarter of 2016.
 It proposes fundamental changes to the way in which leases are accounted for and would require amendments to IFRS 3 in order to reflect the content of the new standard in the context of business combinations.

 UK qualifying parents and subsidiaries can take advantage of FRS 101 Reduced Disclosure Framework.
 Find out more on which entities qualify and the criteria to be met.